-Getting Started With Pagos BIN Data
+Getting Started with the BIN Data API

 Overview

 BIN data can help you better understand both your customers and their preferred payment cards.
 With this added context, you can design and implement a payments strategy that benefits your bottom line and improves the checkout experience for your customers.
+All BIN Data API subscribers can access our BIN Data service to submit 6-10 digit bank identification numbers (BINs)—also known as an Issuer Identification number (IIN)—for any customer card; in return, they’ll receive information about the card type and brand, the bank that issued it, and details of the market it was issued in, such as currency, country, and time zone.

 Generate an API Key